This site presents a reference view of an IDDAS-compatible implementation.

 The protocol minimizes disputes by:

-The protocol discloses rule logic and outcome computation while not requiring disclosure of enforcement mechanisms that protect system integrity.
+The protocol discloses rule logic and outcome computation while not requiring disclosure of internal enforcement mechanisms that protect system integrity.

 The protocol is designed to operate in mobile-first contexts.